 “Fear and creativity are conjoined twins.
 What holds people back from being creative is that in order to murder the fear, they end up killing off the creativity as well.” – Elizabeth Gilbert, author of Eat, Pray, Love

 You could argue that fear only has a place because we manifest it.
 By enabling our fears, we may become the barrier to our self expression.
 And yet, fear is a necessary bi-product of our creative growth.
 We may feed our fear before singing a song, writing a sentence, or starting a business.
 It’s there to protect us, after all.
-Yet in this context, fear may be an overwhelming barrier that can take control of nearly every attempt to express.
-Over time, fear may foster isolation.
-And placing a fear on self-expression may tether to a new fear of other.
-And this means there are fewer options available to you in the grand scheme of things.
+Yet in this context, fear may be an overwhelming barrier that can take control of nearly every attempt to express ourselves.
+Over time fear can foster isolation and attach itself to self-expression; which may lead to a fear of ‘the other’.
+This manifestation of fear can then inhibit our ability to see the array of options available to us.

 We break down fear, not only as a hindrance to expression but as a hindrance to meaning as a whole, in another section.
 We strongly encourage you to check out that area of the website, where you’ll learn how to address fear, increase your fear literacy, and even learn about the 4 Keys to Conquering Fear.

-Below are a few fears around our way of expression and how to challenge them.
+Below are a few fears related to our own expression and ways we might challenge them.

 I’m afraid to fail

 Don’t pass your exams and you won’t get employed.
 Don’t have a job and you won’t have a place to live.
 These precarious situations, although important in the game of life, make the prospect of failure seem vast.
-This kind of fear can be crippling.
-And yet, some of the best entrepreneurs, artists and innovators fail often.
+This kind of fear can be crippling; yet some of the best entrepreneurs, artists and innovators fail often.
 New things come with failure.
-So find ways to cultivate a sense of resilience and you will find that fear of failure less and less daunting.
+So find ways to cultivate a sense of resilience, and you may find your fear of failure becomes less and less daunting.

 I’m afraid of the unknown